 The above sections set out existing transport supply and the existing transport demand it seeks to serve.
 As can be seen, demand at present is not being fully met by the available transport system in a manner which will facilitate long-term economic growth and the meeting of social and environmental objectives, and the underlying land use patterns which have driven transport demand are compounding this position.
-When setting out the transport shortcomings in the GDA here, the Authority emphasises the need to again consider the wider background trends.
-The region is still in an era of high unemployment where economic activity and other activity is suppressed.
+When setting out the transport shortcomings in the GDA here, it is necessary to consider these against the wider background trends.
+The region is still in an era of relatively high unemployment, where economic activity and other activity is suppressed.
 As such, transport deficits are in fact understated at present and are expected to widen significantly as the recovery continues.
-As an insight in to how the transport network in the GDA may perform into the future without investment, it may be more useful to consider how it performed during the economic boom and subsequent years up to 2008.
+As an insight into how the transport network in the GDA may perform into the future without investment, it may be more useful to consider how it performed during the economic boom and subsequent years up to 2008.
 Notwithstanding such predictions, the mismatch between demand and supply can be generally summarised as follows:

-- > Unreliable and uncompetitive bus and rail journey times compared to the car; - Improved but still overly complex bus network; - ) Overly complex public transport fare structure; - Perception of poor, and deteriorating, value for money on public transport; - > Frequent disruptions to rail services; - Poor integration between modes and service providers; - ) Substandard passenger support services, such as shelters and waiting areas; - Unreliable and inconsistent passenger information; - Major delays in the provision of new infrastructure; - Congestion on the strategic road network; - Severe local congestion in certain locations; - > Substandard and in places dangerous cycling environment; and - > Substandard provision for pedestrians, particularly in central areas.
+- > Frequently uncompetitive bus and rail journey times compared to the car; - > Improved but still overly complex bus network; - > Public transport fare structure is overly complex; - > Perception of poor value for money on public transport; - > Frequent disruptions to rail services; - > Improved but insufficient integration between modes and service providers; - > Insufficient provision of passenger facilities, such as shelters and waiting areas; - > Inadequate level of passenger information; - > Major delays in the provision of new infrastructure; - > Congestion on the strategic road network; - > Severe local congestion in certain locations; - > Substandard and in places dangerous cycling environment; and - > Substandard provision for pedestrians, particularly in central areas.